Cold Shut in Aluminum Die Casting Parts

 Appearance

-• Size and Location: Cold shuts can vary in size, from small and localized to large and more severe.
+- Size and Location: Cold shuts can vary from small and localized to large and more severe.
 They are typically found in areas where the metal flow is restricted or where two metal streams converge.

 Why Does Cold Shut Occur?

-3. Separate Metal Flows: When metal flows separately in the mold and doesn’t merge properly, a cold shut can form.
+- Separate Metal Flows: A cold shut can form when metal flows separately in the mold and doesn’t merge properly.

 How to Prevent Cold Shut Defects:

-3. Improve Gating System Design: Redesign the gating system to promote a smooth, continuous flow of metal.
+- Improve Gating System Design: Restructure the gating system to facilitate a continuous, uninterrupted flow of metal.

 Why It Matters for You: Understanding and preventing cold shut defects is crucial for ensuring high-quality aluminum casting parts.
 For purchasing managers, selecting suppliers who prioritize defect prevention and maintain rigorous quality standards can lead to more reliable products, fewer returns, and better overall satisfaction.